 Directed by her father to spend time with Hamlet, Ophelia begins to fall in love with him.
 Polonius also spies on Hamlet, who kills him, thinking the person spying on him is Claudius.
 Mad with grief, Ophelia drowns.

 Meanwhile, Claudius realizes that Hamlet is becoming dangerous, so he sends him to England, guarded by Rosencrantz and Guilderstern, who have a letter addressed to the English king, ordering him to kill Hamlet.
 Along the way, Hamlet reads the letter and changes it to make Rosencrantz and Guilderstern the victims.

 Hamlet escapes when pirates attack the ship they are traveling on to England.
 Like the indestructible Roadrunner, he gets back to Denmark to continue the story.

 When Laertes also returns to Denmark, wanting revenge on Hamlet for the deaths of his father and sister, Claudius enlists him in another crazy plot to kill Hamlet.
 They will have a friendly duel, only Laertes’ sword will have a bare point, dipped in poison just to make sure.
 As a backup plan, Claudius will give a poisoned goblet of wine to Hamlet.

 As it turns out, Laertes is scratched with his own sword – and dies.
 So is Hamlet, and he does too.
 But not before he sees his mother drinking the poisoned wine by mistake, at which point he finally kills Claudius.

-With all the major characters of the play dead – except for Hamlet’s friend Horatio – luckily a Norwegian prince named Fortinbras happens to be wandering through on his way back from defeating a Polish army.
-He decides to take over the Danish crown.
+With all the major characters of the play dead – except for Hamlet’s friend, Horatio – luckily a Norwegian prince named Fortinbras happens to be wandering through on his way back from defeating a Polish army.
+He decides to take over the Danish throne.